ryandaniels/ansible-role-server-update-reboot/README.md

 Usage
 ------------

-Use all defaults: to update, reboot server, and wait for server to start up.
+Use all defaults to: update, reboot server, and wait for server to start up.
 ```
 ansible-playbook server-update-reboot.yml --extra-vars "inventory=all-dev" -i hosts
 ```